 God says that he will make Abram become great: ti fasarai deventâ grant (I shall make you become great).
 You will recall that une vore means really, very: ma une vore grant (but very great, but great indeed).

-The expression butâsi par tiere means to prostrate (literally, to throw oneself to the ground).
+The expression butâsi par tiere can be understood as meaning to take to the ground (in deference); literally, to go down on the ground, to throw oneself on the ground.
 The text tells you that Abram threw himself to the ground cul cjâf (with his head; literally, with the head).
 You can understand that he put his face to the ground in deference.

 ve il pat che o fâs cun te